Learn About The Law

 1. Taste testing on wholesale licensee's premises.
 With the bureau's written permission, a wholesale licensee may designate a special area or room on the wholesale licensee's premises for the specific purpose of taste testing wine or malt liquor products.

-2. Taste testing on retail licensee's premises.
-With the bureau's written permission, a wholesale licensee may rent or lease an area or room from an on-premise retail licensee for the purpose of inviting retail licensees to taste test wine or malt liquor products.
+2. Taste testing on retail licensee's premises or other venue.
+With the bureau's written permission, a wholesale licensee may rent or lease an area or room from an on-premises retail licensee or from any unlicensed venue for the purpose of inviting retail licensees to taste test wine or malt liquor products.

-3. Conditions on taste-testing activity.
-The following conditions apply to all taste testings.
+3. Conditions on taste-testing events.
+The following conditions apply to all taste-testing events under this section.

-A. The wholesale licensee or a certificate of approval holder may provide the products for taste testing only if all taxes required by this Title have been paid.
+A. The wholesale licensee or a certificate of approval holder may provide the products for taste-testing events only if all taxes required by this Title have been paid.

-B. Taste-testing activity must be conducted only within the special designated area or room.
+B. Taste-testing events must be conducted only within the special designated area or room.

-C. Taste-testing activity must be open only to invited retail licensees or their authorized agents and not to their family members, guests or the general public.
+C. Taste-testing events must be open only to invited retail licensees or their authorized agents and not to their family members, guests or the public.

-D. After the taste-testing activity is concluded, the wholesale licensee shall remove all products supplied for the taste-testing activity from the retail licensee's premises.
+D. After the taste-testing event is concluded, the wholesale licensee shall remove all products supplied for the taste-testing event from the premises of the retail licensee or unlicensed venue.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.